bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 Click “RESET” to drop all selected templates.

 In the list below you will see the rules corresponding to the selected templates.
-All of them are checked as selected.
-Uncheck those you do not wish to add to your shared security group.
+Check those you wish to add to your shared security group.

 .. figure:: _static/Firewall_SelectRules2.png